anilzen/anilzen.github.io/content/post/2024/quantum-mechanics-definition/index.md

 There is no theoretical limit to the scale where quantum behavior applies.
 If there were, we wouldn't have a multi-billion dollar industry and a global quantum race trying to build the largest quantum computer.

-It is well-known that macroscopic quantum systems exist.
+It's well-known that macroscopic quantum systems exist.
 There is even a Wikipedia page on [macroscopic quantum phenomena](https://en.wikipedia.org/wiki/Macroscopic_quantum_phenomena).
 The best-known examples are [superconductors](https://en.wikipedia.org/wiki/Superconductivity) and [superfluids](https://en.wikipedia.org/wiki/Superfluidity).

 In a superconductor, pairs of electrons ([Cooper pairs](https://en.wikipedia.org/wiki/Cooper_pair)) occupy the same quantum state described by a single, coherent quantum wavefunction extending over macroscopic distances.
 Superconducting magnets in MRI machines or in particle accelerators are big (meters to kilometers) and heavy (tons).